hvad/rust-vault/README.md

 - **Add an Account**: You will be prompted to enter the account name and password.
 - **Display Accounts and Passwords**: Lists all registered accounts along with their passwords.
+- **Search**: You will search for an accounts along with their passwords.
+- **Delete**: You will delete for an accounts along with their passwords.
 - **Quit**: Saves the data and exits the application.

 ## Security Note